nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 ### 1. General Information

-The Algorithm designed is a classification algorithm performing binary classification that assesses the whole image (x-ray) and returns an output stating whether or not Pneumonia is present in an image.
+The Pneumona Identifier is a CAD system that assesses the whole image (x-ray) and returns an output stating whether or not Pneumonia is present in an image.

 **Intended Use Statement:**
+for assisting the radiologist in the detection of Penuemonia from chest x-rays in a patient.

+**Indications for Use:**

+* Screening x-rays for Pneumonia
+* Workflow priortization for Radiologists
+* Male and Female between age group of 20 and 70

 In diagnostic situations, a clinician orders an imaging study because they believe that a disease may be present based on the patient's symptoms.
 Diagnostic imaging can be performed in emergency settings as well as non-emergency settings.
-The Pneumonia Identifier

-**Indications for Use:**
+The CAD system can perform the first level of analysis which can then be validated by a Radiologist.
+The classification done by the CAD system can be used to optimize Radiologist workflow so that positive cases are assessed first.

 **Device Limitations:**

+* Rate - TP/FP
+* The CAD system may perform better on Male patients versus Female since training data had more Male patients.
+* The CAD system may not perform well in the presence of other diseases such as Infiltration, Edema, Atelectasis, Effusion etc.

 **Clinical Impact of Performance:**